vivianh2/cs411Project-sp18/README.md

 1. Clone the project with `git clone https://github.com/vivianh2/cs411Project-sp18.git`
 Please PLEASE do **NOT** fork
 2. `cd` into the project directory
-3. Run `npm install` or `yarn` to install all the modules and dependencies It may take a while
+3. Run `npm install` to install all the modules and dependencies It may take a while
-4. Start the client and the server with `npm test` or `yarn test`
+4. Start the client and the server with `npm test`